 The microbiome in balance

 We have learned that the composition of our intestinal flora is important.
-But many causes cause the balance to get out of sync, such as antibiotic therapy, or a wrong diet.
+But many causes cause the balance to get out of sync, such as antibiotic therapy, or a poor diet.
 Our organism depends on this complex system and benefits from this nutrient-rich environment.
 A dysbiosis of the intestinal flora can have serious consequences and promote infections and inflammatory processes.
 To a certain extent, the intestinal flora has the power to counteract harmful factors and prevent disease processes.
-Once the microbiome is out of sync, it also has the ability to return to "normal".
+Once the microbiome is out of sync, it also has the ability to return to "normal" afterwards.
 However, if the harmful factors persist, they can be the reason for the development of diseases.
-A balanced diet rich in fibre is the basic prerequisite for healthy intestinal flora.
-Probiotics have a health-promoting effect on the intestinal flora and can help strengthen the barrier function of the intestine.
+A balanced diet, rich in fiber, is the basic requirement for healthy intestinal flora.
+Probiotics have a health-promoting effect on the intestinal flora and can help to strengthen the barrier function of the intestine.